 The designated beneficiary of a plan member with less than 7 years of Credited Service will receive a refund of the member's accumulated contributions.

 P. Other Pre-Retirement Death

-- Eligibility: Members are eligible for survivor benefits after the completion of 5 years of Credited Service. - Benefit: The benefit payable to the spouse determined as though the deceased member had retired on the date of death and had chosen a 100% joint and survivor annuity.
+Eligibility: Members are eligible for survivor benefits after the completion of 5 years of Credited retired on the date of death and had chosen a 100% joint and survivor annuity.